- TEDX talk on Transitioning to a life-affirming culture

-- Catalysing mass commitment to transformational change (mentioned above) describes Kitchen Table Conversations
+- Catalysing mass commitment to transformational change describes Kitchen Table Conversations.

-Templates to make the movable pieces are here.
+- Templates to make the pieces are here.

 Our Kitchen Table Conversations model is intentionally abstract.
 For example, we mention ‘economic growth’ but do not go into detail about it.
 This is because we want to help people connect the dots and form a rough overview of our system as a system in one go – hopefully in less than one hour.
 We don’t want to overload folks.

-However, the details matter.
-Here we list resources that are helpful in digging deeper.
+Here are list resources that are helpful in digging deeper.